SkylineCommunications/dataminer-docs/develop/devguide/Connector/ConnectionsSnmpDynamicallyRetrievingAVariable.md

 In case of table parameters you do not always want to retrieve the full table, so you can specify what to get and when to get it.

-Default values with attribute value "true", you will get the cell and the get will be added to the group execution queue (execute next).
+Default values with attribute value "true", you will get the cell and the get will be added to the group execution queue (execute next).<!-- To be verified -->

 What to get: